HOW WEBSITES CHANGE OVER TIME ACCORDING TO NEED

 Two years ago, my client Andrew Swan Ph.D, asked me to put together a website for him with the sole instruction that it was to be IBM blue.
 I went to work immediately.
 However, when Dr. Swan began using his website this winter, the blue was the only element that remained.
 The images, content, and design features were changed to reflect his current status and career direction.

--It needs to be responsive, that is that it look and function equally well/ the same across all devices.
+-It needs to be responsive, that is, that it looks and functions equally well / the same across all devices.

 -It needs to be fast loading- a page should take no longer than three seconds to load.